SidnerMagneli/JUCE-projects/README.md

 # VST
-My try at making a VST
+My attempt at making a VST plugin.